govCMS/GovCMS7/README.md

 drupal.base_url='http://govcms.local/'
 ```

-If you are developing the make file, you can set the make.development variable to 'true'.
-This prevents the make process from downloading the git repository.
+If you are making changes to the make file, you can tell the build process to build from your local make file, instead of the one in the profile repository.

+From the build/phing folder:

 ```
-; Set the build process to development mode make.development = true
+../bin/phing build:no-clean
 ```

 ## Testing govCMS